Birmingham, 10-11 February 2026

 An unexpected lockdown love story changed the lives of Alex and Oli – aka The Crooked Men – as they met, married and moved to The Crooked House in Lavenham, Suffolk.
 Today, the Crooked Men share the story of their 600 year-old home through award-winning immersive experiences, attracting worldwide visitors.

-Melanie Lewis, Director of Strategy & Business Dev., Historic England
+Melanie Lewis MBE, Director of Strategy & Business Development, Historic England

 Melanie brings extensive leadership experience in arts, culture, and visitor engagement.
 Previously an Executive Director at National Museums Liverpool and CEO at Shakespeare North Playhouse, she was instrumental in launching this pioneering cultural venue as a catalyst for community regeneration through arts and heritage.